guidosette/GFVerticalViewPager/README.md

 # GFVerticalViewPagerBase
-Android Vertical ViewPager with some PageTransformer.
-It works with getPageWidth from PagerAdapter.
+Android Vertical ViewPager with some PageTransformer.\n It works with getPageWidth from PagerAdapter.